MicrosoftDocs/learn/learn-pr/quantum/run-quantum-algorithms-quantum-hardware-azure-quantum/includes/5-use-qdk-create-qsharp-applications.md

 1. Select **Standalone console application**.

-1. Select a directory to hold your project, such as your home directory and name your project.
+1. Select a directory to hold your project, such as your home directory, and name your project.
 For example, enter `MyGroversJob` as the project name and select **Create Project**.